1829 – Drum Manor, Kildress, Cookstown, Co. Tyrone

 Blackrock Castle was in the ownership of the City of Cork following a charter of James I to the City in 1608.

-The Courthouse was probably designed by Joseph Welland, a student of John Bowden, and cost around £10,000.
+The Court House was probably designed by Joseph Welland,

-A fine terrace of houses with original Wide Street Commissioner shopfronts at ground level, this building remains in good condition although minus its original glazing pattern.
+A terrace with original Wide Street Commissioners shopfronts at ground level,

 No trace of the medieval Franciscan Friary of Drogheda survives.
 In 1798 the Franciscans moved to the present site in Laurence Street.